from typing import Any, Dict, Hashable, List, Optional, Set, Tuple, Union

 model.remove_cpds(model.get_cpds(var))

-# Step 2.2 : For each children of an intervened node, change its CPD to remove
+# Step 2.2 : For each child of an intervened node, change its CPD to remove

 # the parent (intervened node) from the evidence and update its intercept accordingly